Lower Silesia Poland Travel Guide

 These little actions contribute to a safe and enjoyable trip.

-Carry a reusable water bottle, particularly in the warmer months, and refill it at cafes or public water points.
+Carry a reusable water bottle, notably in summer, and refill it at small eateries or public water points.

 With much to explore on foot, comfortable shoes are advisable to enjoy exploring without discomfort.

-Poland uses A TWO-PIN plug with a ground power sockets (two round pins).
+Poland uses Type E power sockets (two round pins).
 Bring an universal adapter for your electronic devices.